statsig-io/docs/docs/experiments-plus/sequential-testing.md

 ![image](https://user-images.githubusercontent.com/90343952/191135645-0042dced-3e8f-479f-8f63-c814dfbd4923.png)

-The dashed line represents the expanded confidence interval resulting from the adjsutment.
+The dashed line represents the expanded confidence interval resulting from the adjustment.
 The solid bar is the standard confidence interval computed without any adjustments.
-If the adjusted confience interval overalps with zero, this means the metric delta is not stat-sig at the moment, and the experiment should continue its course as planned.
+If the adjusted confidence interval overlaps with zero, this means the metric delta is not stat-sig at the moment, and the experiment should continue its course as planned.

 Hover over a metric and click **View Details** to review the progression of the sequential test.